 This courses aims to utilize the city as the classroom where students can make sense of their experience through interactive discussion, group activities, and independent journaling.
 Through reflection, students internalize their study abroad experience and may undergo changes impacting attitudes and actions in their home country and at UD.
 Graded minicourse required of all student participants.

-Prof. Tracy Miller, Lecturer, Department of Management and Marketing (Site Coordinator)
+Dr. Yue Pan, Professor, Department of Management and Marketing